eackerm2/MLB-Contract-AI-ML-Project/architecture.md

 With this trend, I want to create a model that recognizes the trends in this data.
 Bare boned linear regression seems as if it wouldn't be useful for what I am looking to do.
 The data suggests a non-linear relationship, as there seems to be an increase in `WAR` with `player_age` until near 30, when it then begins to decline.

 So here we go, looking at Chapter 19 in the R&N textbook, 19.7.4 talks about "piecewise-linear nonparametric regression".
 In particular, what catches my eye is locally-weighted regression.
 After perusing `sklearn`, I couldn't find anything on this, but I stumbled upon `PolynomialFeatures`, which seemed applicable to this data set.
+The relationship suggests some sort of uptick until a certain age, until then it goes down, so a 2nd degree polynomial is something that could make sense.

-So I split up my data %80 training, %20 testing like so:
+So I split up my data 80% training, 20% testing like so:
 `X = stats['player_age'] \n`,
-'X = np.array(X).reshape(-1,1)', and
+`X = np.array(X).reshape(-1,1)`, and
-'Y = stats['WAR']`
+`Y = stats['WAR']`

 and then split it: `X_train, X_test, Y_train, Y_test = train_test_split(X, Y, test_size=0.2)`